-- Leuven and Le Havre are building or accessing similar models to evaluate logistics by sector and anticipate future vehicle demand and emissions patterns. - Modeling helps cities explore "what-if" scenarios e.g., estimating CO2 reductions from modal shifts or fleet electrification before implementation.
+- Leuven and Le Havre are similarly developing or accessing models to evaluate logistics by sector and anticipate future vehicle demand and emissions patterns. - Modeling helps cities explore "what-if" scenarios e.g., estimating CO2 reductions from modal shifts or fleet electrification before implementation.